rhystmills/rhystmills.github.io/docs/_posts/2026-09-12-can-ai-replace-software-engineers.markdown

 Similarly, in order to be accountable, the FutureCorp employee will need to know:

 - What hardware is needed, and how much it's expected to cost
-- That the architecture of the system is functional – pageview data comes from the browser and ends up in the storage system for the specified amount of time
+- That the architecture of the system is functional – every user's pageview data comes from their browsers and ends up in the storage system for the specified amount of time
 - There are tests or guarantees in place that can assure us that the system is functional

 What we've described above are some of the responsibilities of a software engineer.
 Rather than exclusively writing code, a lot of our time is spent communicating with others to clarify requirements, and making sure that the systems we produce meet those requirements (which requires reading the code).